 The myth about longevity is that we have no control over how long we live.
 False.
 We do have some control — even though we all know some people who lived healthfully but died suddenly… and others who didn’t take care of themselves and lived on and on.
 It is easy to fall back on the idea that we can’t escape our heredity, but our genes aren’t as important as you might think.

-While there is no one secret to longevity, we can adopt aspects of healthful aging into our lives and improve our chances of reaching the century mark.
-I have seen many patients improve their health and add years to their lives.
-You can do the same by following these recommendations.
-You’ll feel better and have greater vitality right away.
+While there is no one secret to longevity, we can adopt aspects of healthful aging into our lives and improve our chances of adding years to your life or even reaching the century mark.

 DOES A FAMILY HISTORY OF LONGEVITY HELP?